BioJulia/Kmers.jl/docs/src/index.md

 compile time, these sequences can be efficiently represented as integers and stored directly in CPU registers, allowing for much more efficient computation than arbitrary-length sequences.

-In Kmers.jl, the `Kmer` type is psrameterized by its length, and its data is stored in an `NTuple`.
+In Kmers.jl, the `Kmer` type is parameterized by its length, and its data is stored in an `NTuple`.
 This makes `Kmers` bitstypes and highly efficient.

 Conceptually, one may use the following analogy:
 * `BioSequence` is like `AbstractVector`